drakes/sd_ship_builder/README.markdown

   * Allowing multiple ship designs on a single page, to total points for building a squadron

+  * Or rely on tabs for multiple ship designs, and prepend a ship name to title (if entered)

   * Changing from design to play mode to lock down designs and allow damage to be tracked

   * Saving designs in cookies or local storage